CamSims/myfirstpackage/README.md

 [![codecov](https://codecov.io/gh/CamSims/myfirstpackage/branch/master/graph/badge.svg?token=1EGFJE76Z4)](https://codecov.io/gh/CamSims/myfirstpackage)
 <!-- badges: end -->

-The goal of myfirstpackage is to ...
+The goal of myfirstpackage is to perform statistical inference and prediction methods on a variety of data.
+The methods included are t-test, linear modeling, k-nearest neighbors with cross validation, and random forests with cross validation.

 ## Installation